Naturmuseum Solothurn: an unexpected surprise

 Examining the crystals under the microscope

-The area of Solothurn was under the sea level in the Mesozoic era (this fact we also learned our hiking trip to Grenchenberg) and many artefacts have been discovered, including fossils of sea stars or turtle shells, and also traces of dinosaurs.
-Thanks to that, I know that we have to set off after their footsteps in nearby Lommiswil.
+The area of Solothurn was under the sea level in the Mesozoic era (this fact we also learned about our hiking trip to Grenchenberg), and many artifacts have been discovered, including fossils of sea stars or turtle shells, and traces of dinosaurs.
+Thanks to that, I know we have to follow in their footsteps in nearby Lommiswil.

 If children want to relax for a while, they can leaf through or read themed books.